Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: LF inequalities are monogamy relations

-Thus, the LF inequalities are special cases of LF monogamy relations; thus, they are, at their core, consequences of a statistical marginal problem that involves the conditions of Eqs.~\eqref{eq_LA}. \begin{definition}[LF inequalities] An \emph{LF inequality} is a special case of an LF monogamy relation, where ${P(ac|x{=}1)}$ is set to be $P(ac|x{=}1)=\delta_{a,c}P(c|x{=}1)$. \end{definition}
+Thus, the LF inequalities are special cases of LF monogamy relations; they are, at their core, consequences of a statistical marginal problem that involves the conditions of Eqs.~\eqref{eq_LA}. \begin{definition}[LF inequalities] An \emph{LF inequality} is a special case of an LF monogamy relation, where ${P(ac|x{=}1)}$ is set to be $P(ac|x{=}1)=\delta_{a,c}P(c|x{=}1)$. \end{definition}

 In this work, we derive results for all LF monogamy relations instead of only the LF inequalities.
-This is a strengthening of the original no-go theorem, because it allows for the possibility of discrepancy between Charlie's actual observation and Alice's copy of his outcome (be it because of noise or other reasons~\cite{adlam2023does}).
+This is a strengthening of the original LF no-go theorem, because it allows for the possibility of discrepancy between Charlie's actual observation and Alice's copy of his outcome (be it because of noise or other reasons~\cite{adlam2023does}).
 More explicitly, we can have

-for some $\gamma\in[0,1]$.\footnote{Eq.~\eqref{eq_techas} is analogous to \cite[Eq.
-(8)]{moreno2022events} but with an entirely different physical interpretation (we do not endorse their interpretation).} It may be hard to directly observe such a discrepancy, but we can instead qualify our conclusion for the statistics we obtained in an experimental realization of the minimal LF scenario.
-That is, instead of immediately concluding that the LF assumptions are violated whenever the LF inequalities are violated, we appeal to the LF monogamy relations to derive a lower bound on the discrepancy $\gamma$ which would be required to salvage the LF assumptions in light of observing specific correlations of $P(ab|xy)$.
-The option of holding onto the LF assumptions, then, gets weighted against the (im)plausibility of the lower bound on $\gamma$ computed from the monogamy relations.
+for some $\gamma\in[0,1]$.
+It may be hard to directly observe such a discrepancy, but we can instead qualify our conclusion for the statistics obtained in an experimental realization of the minimal LF scenario.
+That is, instead of immediately concluding that the LF assumptions are falsified whenever the LF inequalities are violated, we appeal to the LF monogamy relations to derive a lower bound on the discrepancy $\gamma$ which would be required to salvage the LF assumptions in light of the specific observed correlations $P(ab|xy)$.
+The option of holding onto the LF assumptions, then, gets weighed against the (im)plausibility of the lower bound on $\gamma$ computed from the monogamy relations.

-Finally, bear in mind that in the definition of LF monogamy relations (Def.~\ref{def_statMR}) there is no assumption made regarding the type of system the three agents can share.
-This hints at the challenges our findings will present in terms of the incapability of nonclassical causal inference for explaining violations of LF inequalities.
+Finally, bear in mind that in the definition of LF monogamy relations (Def.~\ref{def_statMR}) there is no assumption made regarding the type of system the three agents can share, such as classical, quantum, or another GPT.
+This hints at the challenges our findings will present in terms of nonclassical causal inference being incapable of explaining violations of LF monogamy relations.